 Paul McGrady held demonstration soul-winning clinics in churches as well as college classrooms.
 Weekends would find him driving or flying to Iowa or Florida or Arkansas or Georgia.
 Preaching 300 times a year, he still found time to supervise multiple calling campaigns each weekend and teach a full load of classes ranging from introductory Bible courses to preaching to advanced Christian education courses.
 In every course, he found ways of stressing evangelism.
 When he got wound up, the pace shifted from lecturing to preaching, and out from beside his lectern would come that "McGrady kick."

 "So many of us told him he was working too hard, and that he must slow down, but he couldn't," Ray Hance, Kansas district superintendent, said.
-For Paul McGrady, the harvest was indeed ripe and time was very short.
-Yet in the midst of his heavy schedule, McGrady still found time for his horses.
-And if scheduling permitted, each year would find the McGrady family either in Kansas City for the American Royal horse show and parade or in Nashville for the Tennessee Walking Horse Show.
+For Paul McGrady, the harvest was indeed ripe, and time was very short.
+Yet, in the midst of his heavy schedule, McGrady still found time for his horses.
+And if scheduling permitted, each year, the McGrady family would be either in Kansas City for the American Royal Horse Show and parade or in Nashville for the Tennessee Walking Horse Show.

 In September of 1963, Paul's mother became critically ill.
 Delaying his return to Bethany a bit, he flew from Miami, FL, to a South Carolina hospital to see her.
 Paul's father, who was not a Christian, came with Paul to the hospital on the morning that Paul left to return to the college campus.